pedall/g4m3r-wiki/README.md

 Itovar18 - Developer

-Caligula- Developer
+caIigula- Developer

 ___
-Contact the developer for any questions at
+Contact us for any questions at g4m3r@info.com